stuarteberg/graph-tool/README.md

 graph-tool is free software, you can redistribute it and/or modify it under the terms of the GNU General Public License, version 3 or above.
-See COPYING for details.
+See LICENSE for details.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of